intel/platform-aware-scheduling/telemetry-aware-scheduling/docs/strategy-labeling-example.md

 ### Descheduler
 [Kubernetes Descheduler](https://github.com/kubernetes-sigs/descheduler) allows control of pod evictions in the cluster after being bound to a node.
 Descheduler, based on its policy, finds pods that can be moved and evicted.
 There are many ways to install and run the K8s [Descheduler](https://github.com/kubernetes-sigs/descheduler#quick-start).
-Here, we have executed it as a [deployment](https://github.com/kubernetes-sigs/descheduler#run-as-a-deployment).
+Here, we have executed it as a [deployment](https://github.com/kubernetes-sigs/descheduler#run-as-a-deployment) by using descheduler:v0.23.1.
 In a shell terminal, deploy the Descheduler files:

 ````